kamsapothecary/kamsapothecary/README.md

 # 💫 About Me:
 I am currently learning Python, but hope to learn HTML, JavaScript, CSS one day too!
 I am a beginner in coding so I hope to actually do something with it!
-Come on by, have a cup of coffee, and let's chat! am a freelance writer and have a BS in Psychology.
+Come on by, have a cup of coffee, and let's chat!
+I am a freelance writer and have a BS in Psychology.

 ## 🌐 Socials: